james8/adal-authentication/README.md

 Download project

+In command prompt, run "npm install -g @vue/cli" if not currently installed

-In command prompt, navigate to project directory and run "npm install"
+Navigate to project directory and run "npm install"
 ```

 ### Compiles and hot-reloads for development